casper-network/docs-archive/theory/naive-blockchain.rst

    The assumption is that a finalizer can traverse the blockdag, reading contents of blocks.
 Also, for any block b it should be able to read post-state of b and in particular get weights-map from this post-state.

-   Caution: refer to subsequent sections to
+   Note: refer to subsequent sections to

    The internal state of the “reference” implementation of a finalizer would be: